JanaSperschneider/EffectorGeneP/README.md

 cd EffectorGeneP_1.0.0
 ```

-Step 2.
-Download the `EffectorGeneP` model files from [here](https://effectorp.csiro.au/effectorgenep.html). **It is best to save and unzip them in the `EffectorGeneP` directory folder ./EffectorGeneP_Models/.** :exclamation: Only the *Magnaporthe oryzae* model files are included in the Github repository, more models are available [here](https://effectorp.csiro.au/effectorgenep.html).
+**Step 2**.
+Download the `EffectorGeneP` model files from [here](https://effectorp.csiro.au/effectorgenep.html). **It is best to save and unzip them in the `EffectorGeneP` directory folder ./EffectorGeneP_Models/.** :exclamation:Note that only the *Magnaporthe oryzae* model files are included in the Github repository, more models are available [here](https://effectorp.csiro.au/effectorgenep.html).

-*Optional but desirable to enable sensitive search for genes encoding secreted proteins*
+**Optional Step 3**. :exclamation:*This step is optional but desirable to enable sensitive search for genes encoding secreted proteins*.

-Optional step 3.
 Obtain and install SignalP 4.1 from [here](https://services.healthtech.dtu.dk/services/SignalP-4.1/) and TMHMM 2.0 from [here](https://services.healthtech.dtu.dk/services/TMHMM-2.0/). **Please do not install newer/older versions of SignalP or TMHMM, it is important to use these for accurate and sensitive effector gene annotation and compatibility of output formats**.

 ## Testing `EffectorGeneP` with the toy example
 `EffectorGeneP` requires these input files: